 I think location type is also an important point that people may concern when seeking WiFi hotspots.
 Same as the above, I also used a bar chart with connection type category to compare the four types of locations.
 The result uncovers that most of the WiFi hotspots are outdoor and over half of them are free.

 4. Integrating the four graphs

-I integrated the four graphs in the Tableau dashboard together and made the main three filters—provider, location type, and connection type applied to the four graphs that use these three data sources so that these four will vary at the same time when people apply the filters.
+I integrated the four graphs based on the information hierarchy in the Tableau dashboard together.
+Wi-Fi hotspot location dot map is the primary information that I want to deliver to the audience; others are the secondary information supporting the dot map.
+Also, I made the main three filters—provider, location type, and connection type applied to the four graphs that use these three data sources so that these four will vary at the same time when people apply the filters.
 With this way, I think people can gain more comprehensive information when interacting with the visualization.

 After the interactive visualization was ready, I would like to know how ease of use of the interactive visualization was, so I started to prepare the usability testing and would like to see how people would interact with it.